girishlande/angular/LiteServer_WebApplication/ReadMe.txt

 5. Edit package.json file to run lite-server "scripts": { "start": "lite-server"},
+OR
+"scripts": { "lite": "lite-server"},

 6. Add index.html file in project

 7. Run application using following command npm start
+OR
+npm run lite (dependeding upon what you have done in step 5)

 8. If you want to start application from sub folder create bs-config.js file and use following code. module.exports = {